(64) Springville to Kernville

 However, an easily missed paved road is Forest Road 23S16 for the adventurous not in any hurry, single lane, potholed and sandy, it’s unknown to all and used by few.
 But, that’s why we’re up here, to ride roads like Forest Road 23S16, The Road with No Name.

-Nearby Sherman Pass Rd is not to be missed and it is the southernmost Sierra Nevada pass over the range into the eastern Sierra desert regions via Nine Mile Canyon dropping to Highway 395.
-If fuel is a concern, our tour groups have dropped the Kern River canyon to the edge of Kernville for lunch and topping off fuel.
+Nearby Sherman Pass Rd is not to be missed, and it is the southernmost Sierra Nevada pass over the range into the eastern Sierra desert regions via Nine Mile Canyon dropping to Highway 395.
+If fuel is a concern, our tour groups have dropped to the Kern River canyon to the edge of Kernville for lunch and topping off fuel.
 Then riding back up the Kern River Canyon to ride Sherman Pass to Kennedy Meadows.
 There is a small general store and fuel in Kennedy Meadows via an above ground tank, but not much else in Kennedy Meadows.
-The region of Sherman Pass is also known as an off-road dirt bikers dreamland.
+The region of Sherman Pass is also known as an off-road dirt biker dreamland.
 Trails spider off in every direction from campgrounds along Sherman Pass Rd.